-The lab is equipped with two chemical exhaust hoods, and three class 100 laminar flow hoods.
-It is capable of performing photolithography, spin coating and wet etching.
-Available in the lab for MEMS fabrication are an OAI 206 UV mask aligner, a Laurell WS-400B-6NPP/LITE spin-coater, a Branson 3510 ultrasonic agitator, a Delta press drill for plastic and glass drilling, and a Delta band saw for plastic and soft metal cutting.
-Two homebuilt wet benches are housed in one modified class 1000 exhaustive hoods.
+The lab is equipped with two class 1000 chemical exhaust hoods and one 200 square feet class 100 clean room space.
+The MEMS lab is capable of photolithography, thin film deposition and wet etching.
+Available in the lab for MEMS fabrication are an OAI 206 UV mask aligner, Laurell WS-400B-6NPP/LITE spin-coater, a Denton Deskpro DC/RF sputtering system, a Harrick PDC-32G plasma cleaner, a MTI CNC-400 diamond dicing saw, an Isotemp 280A vacuum oven, a Branson 3510 ultrasonic agitator, Barnstead SP131925Q digital hot plates, a Delta press drill for plastic and glass drilling, and a Delta band saw for plastic and soft metal cutting.
+The class 100 clean room space is equipped to house the mask aligner, spin coater, sputtering system, plasma asher, a Signatone S-1160 probe station, a Dektak 150 surface profilometer, and a Mitutoyo FS70 high precision microscope.
+Two wet process benches are housed in the class 1000 exhaustive hoods.